Kanegraffiti/Solace/docs/overview.md

 Data is stored as simple JSON files and text documents inside the `storage/` folder.
 Sensitive items can be encrypted with a local key.
 No internet connection is required after installation.

 Solace includes an interactive settings menu accessible with `/mode settings`.
 Here you can toggle themes, autosave, encryption and even set a password lock for the app.
+See [settings.md](settings.md) for a complete list of options.